ruolinsss/Particle-detection-in-3D-cellular-cryo-electron-tomograms/README.md

 <img src="https://github.com/HelmholtzAI-Consultants-Munich/Particle-detection-in-3D-cellular-cryo-electron-tomograms/blob/dev/README_files/Evaluation.png" width="480">

 ## Results:

+Below shows one example of the final files you could get.
+After running ```end2end_framework.py```, you could obtain a instance labelled particle detection in mrc file (as Figure b) shows) and the center coordinates of all detected particles in txt file (as Figure d) shows).
+And after running ```evaluation.py```, you could also obtain an evaluated results (as Figure c) shows) using different values to denote TP, FP, FN and merged particles.

 <img src="https://github.com/HelmholtzAI-Consultants-Munich/Particle-detection-in-3D-cellular-cryo-electron-tomograms/blob/dev/README_files/Final_result.png" width="1000">

+The performance of the different post processing strategies on the test set is given here:

 || Precision  | Recall     | Runtime in GPU |
 |---------------| ---------- | ---------- | -------------- |